ERGO-Code/HiGHS/docs/src/parallel.md

 to 68 = 4+64  forces the use of parallelism in the analyse phase and for building the normal equations values, and forbids it for the reordering of augmented system.

+By default, `hipo_parallel_type` is set to `choose`, `hipo_parallel_force` and `hipo_parallel_forbid` are set to 0, meaning that the choice of parallelism is left completely to the internal heuristics.
+These heuristics are very much likely to be correct, but the options provide ways of overriding them.

 The extent to which parallelism is used in HiPO depends on the value of the [threads](@ref option-threads) option (see above).